pixashot/docs/core-concepts/resource-management.md

         raise ScreenshotServiceException(str(e))
 ```

+This ensures that resources used by the page are released promptly after each request.

 ## Browser Resource Management

 ### Context Initialization

-The browser context is initialized with optimized settings:
+The `ContextManager` initializes the browser context with optimized settings to reduce resource usage:

 ```python
 async def initialize(self, playwright):